GATA transcription factor

-The GATA transcription factor family consists of six DNA-binding proteins (GATA1-6) that regulates transcription of DNA due to their ability to bind to the DNA sequence "GATA" which can therefore affect different diseases.
+The GATA transcription factor family consists of six DNA-binding proteins (GATA1-6) that regulate transcription of DNA due to their ability to bind to the DNA sequence "GATA" which can therefore affect different diseases.

 Transcription factor network (including GATA) involved in differentiation of the endoderm.

 These six proteins are divided into two subfamilies of GATA1/2/3 and GATA4/5/6 based on differences in differentiation of stem cell tissues.
 All six proteins are required for differentiating mesoderm derived tissues.
 The difference is that GATA1/2/3 is required in development and differentiation of ectoderm derived tissues (such as hematopoietic and the central nervous system), while GATA 4/5/6 is for differentiation of endoderm derived tissues (such as embryonic stem cells of the heart and skin.
 Mutations in the GATA gene leads to problems in the thyroid, ears, kidney, heart, and can cause cancer.
 GATA can be used as biomarkers in predicting different diseases such as acute megakaryoblastic leukemia (AMKL) in Down syndrome, colorectal, and breast cancer.

 GATA transcription factors have been correlated to their broader influence on stem cell development.
 Findings however, have pointed to a more direct influence by GATA transcription factors, as they are salient components in the more concentrated regulation of gene expression.
 Data points to the roles GATA transcription factors play in stages past early development in endocrine organs.